myiremark/terraform-aws-web2py-simple-scaling-elb/uptime_calculation.md

 Postgres can be clustered in a reader/writer fashion across geographic regions and even service providers.

 Additionally, this service is dependent on AWS ELB and their upstream DNS as a single point of failure.
 Cross cloud and multi region redundancies would improve availability.

+Scaling up expected capacity will also result in a required increase to the max number of connections available from postgres.

+Web2py specific application performance enhancements are documented at web2py.com and include database connection pooling, database connection load balancing, and response caching.

+At an middleware layer, uwsgi and nginx can both be configured further to allow further queuing of requests if necessary